jcalderaro-96/UCI-Module-8-TSVehicleBuilder/README.md

 Or email me at: SampleEmail

 ## Code Sources
-The majority of the code was written independently, with some guidance from ChatGPT for certain implementation details.
+All code was written through consultation and collaboration with Chatgpt.com